kjamison/nemo/README.md

 # Website usage
 * Coming soon

+# Requirements
+* No software is required to submit lesion masks through our web interface.
+To process outputs or to run portions of this this pipeline on your own, you will need the following:
+    * Python 3.6+
+    * NumPy
+    * SciPy
+    * NiBabel
+    * Nilearn >= 0.6.0 (needed mainly for visualization)

 # Details of tractography database
 * Anatomical and diffusion data preprocessed by HCP using [Minimal Processing Pipeline](https://github.com/Washington-University/HCPpipelines) ([Glasser 2013](https://doi.org/10.1016/j.neuroimage.2013.04.127))